-As training is a core part of being a LOM probationer, the employing body must be aware that time must be allocated for study and the other training requirements, although he/she may receive the equivalent of a full stipend.
+As training and study constitutes being a LOM probationer, the local parish or ministry setting must be aware that time must be allocated for study and training requirements, while receiving the stipend paid by the local parish or ministry setting.

-There is no set time limit for a period of probation, but it is expected that the Training Agreement (which includes foundation theological study) be completed within four to five years, or be reviewed.

-At the beginning of the LOM probation the presbytery will hold a commissioning (similar to that for NOM Interns).
+There is no set time limit for a period of probation, but it is expected that the Training Agreement (which includes foundation theological study) be completed within four to five years or be reviewed.
+At the beginning of the LOM probation the Presbytery will hold a commissioning (similar to that for NOM Interns).
 The commissioning happens during a regular worship service with Presbytery representation.
 For parish appointments, the interim moderator continues during the period of LOM probation.

-(Please note Appendix 13: suggested Decisions of Presbytery in the LOM process)
+(Please note Appendix 12: suggested Decisions of Presbytery in the LOM process)

 §6.
-Training for Local Ordained Ministry
+Training Process

-LOM training is a partnership between KCML and the presbytery.
+LOM training is a partnership between KCML and the Presbytery.
 One of the KCML staff acts as the LOM training advisor, who is the main point of contact.
 Presbytery must appoint a training enabler for each LOM probationer to mentor, support and resource the LOM in their training.

-6.1 LOM Training Agreement
+6.1 Training and Study Agreement

-A Training Agreement (Appendix 6) will be drawn up, to cover:
+A Training and Study Agreement (Appendix 6) will be drawn up, to cover: